AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 A pop-up window of the chosen social network will show up and suggest to write a comment (if you've been logged in) or to log in.
 The chart will be transformed into a *\.PNG image.

 Another way to share a chart in any social network is to use special sharing methods.
 There is a special sharing method for each network.
-So, the {api:anychart.core.Chart#shareWithFacebook}.shareWithFacebook(){api} method is being used for sharing a chart with Facebook.
+So, the {api:anychart.core.Chart#shareWithFacebook}shareWithFacebook(){api} method is being used for sharing a chart with Facebook.
 For sharing with Twitter use {api:anychart.core.Chart#shareWithTwitter}shareWithTwitter(){api}, with Pinterest - {api:anychart.core.Chart#shareWithPinterest}shareWithPinterest(){api}, with LinkedIn - {api:anychart.core.Chart#shareWithLinkedIn}shareWithLinkedIn(){api}.

 When sharing is done through the context menu, the sharing function uses default settings' values.
 The image of the chart will be shared with no link on the sample, and the hostname of the link will be displayed as the picture name.
 Though, all sharing methods described above have several settings which can be adjusted due to your special needs.